Abandoned & Little-Known Airfields:

 as the preferred site for a replacement airport."

-David Ulane continued, "The City of St. George is indeed pursuing the construction of a new airport.
+David Ulane reported in 2003, "The City of St. George is indeed pursuing the construction of a new airport.

 Our existing airport sits on top of the West Black Mesa right in town,